categories

 Other examples of IoT energy-saving systems are Ecobee’s smart thermostats.
 Similarly to Philips Hue, the Ecobee thermostats can automatically decrease energy usage when it’s the most costly which results in 33% of additional energy savings.

-2. Energy management systems
+2. Energy Management Systems

 Digital systems for energy management enable businesses, households, energy professionals, and governments to monitor, control, and manage their processes, resources, and assets in supply chains.
 These digital systems usually consist of meters, controls, sensors, analytics tools and applications, and so on.